-APPENDIX A OTHER BOSTON REGION TRANSPORTATION PLANNING PROJECTS
+APPENDIX A OTHER BOSTON REGION TRANSPORTATION-PLANNING PROJECTS

 This appendix consists of brief descriptions of planning studies that will be conducted in the Boston Region MPO area by individual agencies, such as MassDOT and the MBTA.
 MPO funding will not be used for these studies, although in certain instances an agency or one of its consultants may contract with MPO staff (CTPS) to provide support work for the preparation of an environmental-impact report or a large-scale study.
 For these projects, CTPS support work is described in Chapters 4 through 7, with a cross-reference to the project listing in this appendix.
 Likewise, projects listed in this appendix indicate whether there is a CTPS component.
-An example of this is the Massachusetts Department of Transportation (MassDOT) Red Line-Blue Line Connector Study; CTPS support work is described in Chapter 6, and the MassDOT project itself is presented in this appendix.
-The projects in this appendix are not subject to the Boston Region MPO's public participation process.
+An example of this is the Green Line Green Line Extension Environmental Review; CTPS support work is described in Chapter 6, and the MassDOT project itself is presented in this appendix.
+The projects in this appendix are not subject to the MPO's public participation process.
 Rather, they follow their own public processes with established citizen advisory committees, as required by the Massachusetts Environmental Policy Act (MEPA).
-They are included here to provide a more complete picture of all the surface transportation planning projects occurring in the region.
+They are included here to provide a more complete picture of all the surface-transportation planning projects occurring in the region.